 Commercial harvesters must have a DMR Commercial Fishing License with Atlantic Halibut endorsement.
 They must submit a weekly catch report to the DMR during the halibut season for Maine’s territorial waters through an approved electronic reporting mechanism.

 Like recreational anglers, if not released, the catch must be immediately tagged (blue with a yellow plug) with a Maine State Commercial tag attached tightly around or through the tail until it has reached its final destination.
 Commercial fishers are allowed a maximum of 25 tags per year.
 All tags must be declared to one vessel, and that vessel may land a maximum of 25 Atlantic halibut per year.
 Halibut cannot be caught seaward of Maine’s territorial waters with Maine State Commercial tags.
 Beyond the territorial limit, fishers must hold a federal groundfish permit and are eligible to land up to 25 halibut per year for each vessel assigned a groundfish permit.

 Fresh Maine Halibut at Klenda Seafood

 During the halibut season in Maine, Klenda offers its customers a chance to enjoy wild-caught, sustainably harvested, fresh Atlantic halibut steaks landed just offshore in the Gulf of Maine.
-Highly regarded for its firm, meaty flesh, halibut is versatile and flavorful.
+It is highly regarded for its firm, meaty flesh, and its halibut is versatile and flavorful.
 Easily boned and filleted, its mild taste is delicious and can hold its own or be applied to various cooking techniques and recipes.

 Klenda selects only the freshest and highest-quality seafood from the daily catch.
 Available for pickup or direct shipping, you can count on quality every time.